No.21011/27/2015-Estt. (A-II)

 2. Now, it has been decided to reiterate the followings instructions/guidelines contained in para 5.2 of this Department OM No. 51/5/72-Ests.
 (A) dated 20 th May, 1972 on procedures prescribed for filling up the column relating to integrity in APARs:

 (a) Supervisory officers should maintain a confidential diary in which instances which create suspicion about the integrity of a subordinate should be noted from time to time and action to verify the truth of such suspicions should be taken expeditiously by making confidential enquiries departmentally or by referring the matter to the Special Police Establishment.
 At the time of recording the annual confidential report, this diary should be consulted and the material in it utilised for filling the column about integrity.
-If the column is not filled on account of the unconfirmed nature of the suspicions, further action should be taken in accordance with the following sub paragraphs.
+If the column is not filled on account of the unconfirmed nature of the suspicions, further action should be taken in accordance with the following sub paragraphs.3.
+It is further conveyed that the remarks against the integrity column of APARs of the officer reported upon shall be made by the Reporting Officer in one of three options mentioned below:

 (b) The column pertaining to integrity in the character roll should be left blank and a separate secret note about the doubts and suspicions regarding the officer’s integrity should be recorded simultaneously and followed up.